-The Board currently consists of five directors of whom two are executive and three are independent and nonexecutive.
+The Board currently consists of five directors of whom two are executive and three are independent and non-executive.
 There is therefore a strong independent element on the Board, with independent directors constituting more than half of the Board.
 No individual or group of individuals dominates the Board's decision-making process.
-The Company considers directors with one or more relationships as set out in the Code and directors associated with substantial shareholders as non-independent.
-Among the said relationships under the Code are the relationships with the Company, its related corporation, its shareholders who hold 10% or more of the equity of the company or its officers who could interfere, or be reasonably perceived to interfere, with the independent director's judgement.
 Board members possess a range of core competencies in accounting, finance, business management, industry and market knowledge that provide effective direction for the Group.
 Representations from its controlling shareholder coupled with the independent element on the Board - comprising business leaders and professionals with a diversity of knowledge and experience - enables objective exercise of commercial judgment and provides appropriate checks and balances on Management's decisions.
 The Board has reviewed its size, having regard to the scope and nature of the operations of the Company.
-Considering the nature of the Group's core businesses, the Board is satisfied that the size of the Board is reasonable.
+Considering the nature of the Group's core businesses, the Board is satisfied that the size of the Board is appropriate.
 The Board is also satisfied that the directors are fully qualified to carry out their responsibilities and bring the required experience to the Board to provide the Group the direction required.
 The Board will continue to review its size and skill set on a regular basis.